IFAIZC/saucedemo-manual-qa-portfolio/README.md

 ## BUG-002
-While testing the cart module with the `standard_user` account, founded that **it by pass the user address input and went straight to payment confirmation page** without any inputs.
+While testing the cart module with the `standard_user` account, founded that **it by pass the user address input and went straight to payment confirmation page** without any .

 - **Test case:** `TC_CART_005`
 - **Severity:** Major | **Status:** Failed